 You don’t get very good guarantees when fitting your own parts

 A new spare part is still covered under the sale of goods act.
 It must be as described, of suitable quality and last a reasonable time.
-However, spare parts are a unique product, unlike a finished product such as a toaster, parts are fitted inside an existing appliance, and other parts on could damage them.
+However, spare parts are a unique product, unlike a finished product parts are fitted inside an existing appliance, and other parts could potentially affect or damage them.
 They could also be fitted incorrectly or damaged whilst fitting, or fitted OK but the part did not fix the fault due to a misdiagnosis.
 Basically it’s more complex when buying parts, but you should still have legal rights under the sale of goods act and distance selling regulations.

 The problem is you may not be able to prove a part is faulty, or you may be mistaken in believing it is.
 If a part is not as described, or you change your mind and decide not to fit it (maybe you decide to buy a new machine before it arrives) then under the distance selling regulations you can return it for a refund within 7 days of receiving it (undamaged and unopened).
-Spares sites tend not to mention guarantees, presumably you should get 12 months but you ‘d need to check terms and conditions.
+Spares sites tend not to mention guarantees, presumably you should get 12 months but you’d need to check in their terms and conditions.
 However, if you bought an expensive part and it didn’t last a reasonable time even if it was out of “their” guarantee you may still have rights under the sale of goods act.

 Buying spares: Can Whitegoodselp send me a spare part?

 I don’t supply spare parts directly, it’s a specialist job.
 But the largest supplier of spare parts for appliances in the UK has created 4Washerhelp spares for Washerhelp / Whitegoodshelp where you can order spares and accessories for any appliance.
 They even have a next day delivery service option if it’s urgent.